heig-vd-iai/canopen-stack/tasks.md

     - RPDO
     - RPDO timeout
     - SYNC ?
-- ObjectDictionnary: length as public const
-- make sure it is possible to reload PDOs after OD restore or load
 - comment code (ChatGPT will help a lot)
 - GitHub wiki
 - document how to add a new Object subclass